adir-jscode/go-travel/README.md

 # About Project

+- This project is about independent service provider
 - It's contains packages of traveling guide
 - Service contains 3 different type of packages
 - Home page contains a Banner,Services and a footer